Step 1: Orientation on the housing market

 Step 3: Professional negotiations

 Aankoopmakelaar Amsterdam has negotiation skills like no other and is fully committed to achieve the lowest possible price and best terms and conditions.
-We ask the selling agent to provide us with all available data (for example data concerning ground lease, association of owners, MJOP and environmental information) and we will make sure a structural inspection is carried out.
+We ask the selling realtor to provide us with all available data (for example data concerning ground lease, association of owners, MJOP and environmental information) and we will make sure a structural inspection is carried out.
 Of course not before we’ve discussed these matters with you as a buyer.
 After agreeing on the negotiation strategy to follow, the negotiation process is started.
 You will be informed continuously about the latest developments.

 As soon as an agreement between buyer and seller has been reached, an oral purchase agreement has been established.
 It has no legal force yet, but the time frames of possible agreed reservations do apply from that point on.
 Think about financing or a structural inspection.
 Those have to be put into operation now as well.
 Aankoopmakelaar Amsterdam takes care of this.